 How To Treat Your Nervous Dog

 If you suspect your dog has an ongoing issue with nervousness, make an appointment with your veterinarian.
-Your dog's vet can help determine the source of the problem and whether there are any underlying medical conditions.
+Your dog's vet can help determine the source of the problem and whether there are any bigger problems.

 The doctor can also set a course of action based on the cause of the nervousness and the severity of the symptoms.
-Fortunately, there are a number of anxiety treatments for dogs.
-Here are the primary methods for reducing a dog's anxiety.
+Fortunately, there are a number of options.
+Here are the primary methods for helping with a dog's anxiety.

 Only choose supplements that are made with high-quality whole foods and naturally beneficial ingredients.
 Stay away from any supplements that contain artificial colors, flavors, fillers, and wheat.

-PetHonesty’s Calming Hemp Chews are a great option made with all-natural ingredients, including organic hemp powder, organic chamomile, valerian root, and ginger root.
-These tasty, chewy treats can calm and soothe your anxious dog in stressful situations such as thunderstorms, separation, traveling, and vet visits.
+PetHonesty’s Calming Hemp Chews are a great option made with natural ingredients, including organic hemp powder, organic chamomile, valerian root, and ginger root.
+These tasty chews can help calm your anxious dog in stressful situations such as thunderstorms, separation, traveling, and vet visits.

 Also, be sure to incorporate a high-quality, nutrient-dense probiotic into your dog's well-balanced diet.
 After all, scientific studies show that a dog's gut microbiome is directly linked to overall health.